yokurang/mytree/README.md

 ## Features

-1. Printing directories and files in alphabetical order [x]
+1. Printing directories and files in alphabetical order [x] / tested
-2. Filtering results by file extension [x]
+2. Filtering results by file extension [x] / tested
-3. Filtering results by regex [x]
+3. Filtering results by regex [x] / tested
-4. Filtering results by hidden-items [x]
+4. Filtering results by hidden-items [x] / tested
-5. Toggle long-format meta-data [x]
+5. Toggle long-format meta-data [x] / tested
-6. Sort results by file-size [x]
+6. Sort results by file-size [x] / tested
-7. Sort results by last_updated_time [x]
+7. Sort results by last_updated_time [x] / tested
-8. Write results as JSON to a file [x]
+8. Write results as JSON to a file [x] / tested

 **Please send feature requests!** I would love to hear what would make *mytree* even more useful.